 WELCOME TO PRAGUE FILM SCHOOL

-The school is accepting applications for year and semester programs starting in autumn 2021, and summer 2021 workshops.
+The school is accepting applications for year and semester programs starting in Sept.
+2021, Jan.
+2022 and summer workshops, July / August 2021.

 Prague Film School is one of Europe’s leading school's providing training in the core disciplines of filmmaking.
 The school's accelerated programs, its international faculty and its world-class facilities draw applicants from all over the globe bent on converting a passion for film into a profession.